The Fight Against School

-Well, only the Teacher Unions could understand "what the public
+Teacher Unions could understand "what the public schools needed

-votes against Devos can be classified as fear and “donor service”
+against Devos can be classified as fear and “donor service”

-induced, not likely driven by any principle of the Republican party they represent.
+induced, not likely driven by any principle of the Republican

-glee by the Democrat caucus and the Teacher Unions, thereby cementing
+the Democrat caucus and the Teacher Unions, thereby cementing

 the special interest link between them because the chances of

-Devos attaining the simple majority plus one vote
+Devos attaining the simple majority plus one vote have been

 What remains to be

-the billionaire or a quest to kill the idea of School
+Devos the billionaire or a quest to kill the idea of School

-Choice itself, thereby locking down the poor and Black kids in rotten
+Choice itself, thereby locking down the poor and Black kids in

-nomination.
-But can the idea behind School Choice die with her
+the nomination.
+But can the idea behind School Choice die with

-erase the gap in outcomes like that proposed by School
+to erase the gap in outcomes like that proposed by School

 Choice.
-The idea of pouring more money into the coffers of a failing school
+The idea of pouring more money into the coffers of a

-schools has been the easy sell for the Teacher Unions for
+for public schools has been the easy sell for the Teacher Unions

 It must be remembered that there is an